Last updated: August 3, 2020

 Vendors to include in your elopement or micro wedding

-* Note: our rates for photo and video services are applicable to elopements and micro weddings taking place in Vancouver between May 31, 2020 and Sept 1, 2020.
-This offer is subject to change without notice.
-Check our availability
+* Note: we’re offering special photo and video rates for elopements and micro weddings taking place in Vancouver between May 31, 2020 and Nov 1, 2020.
+These rates are subject to change without notice.
+Check our availability!

 • Planner — some planners are offering special packages for elopements and micro weddings.
 Need help coordinating food delivery for you and your guests?
 Finding the perfect rentals and designing a beautifully stylized table setting for you and your best friend?
 These legends have you covered: